Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 (e) representative government.

 1.3 This framework does not propose alteration of foundational constitutional principles.
-It evaluates how parity-based institutional safeguards may complement existing constitutional arrangements.
+It evaluates how parity-based institutional safeguards may complement existing constitutional arrangements within that framework.

 1.4 This document is intended for evaluation by: